pubnub/pubnub-mcp-server/resources/sdk_docs/python_storage-and-playback.md

 ## History (deprecated)

+##### Requires Message Persistence

-Requires Message Persistence.
-Deprecated: use Fetch history instead.
+Deprecated.
+Use Fetch history instead.

-Fetches historical messages of a channel with controls for order and pagination.
+Fetches historical messages for a channel with ordering, paging, and limits.

+Start/End usage:
+- Only `start`: returns messages older than and up to `start` (exclusive).
+- Only `end`: messages matching `end` and newer (inclusive).
+- Both: returns messages between (inclusive on `end`).
+- Max 100 per call; page by iterating with updated `start`.

 ### Method(s)